moonbitlang/moonbit-textbook/docs/05-trees.md

-# Modern Programming Ideology: Trees
+# 5. Trees

-Welcome to Modern Programming Ideology brought to you by the IDEA's Digital Infrastructure Innovation.
-Today, we explore a common data structure: trees, and related algorithms.

-In this lecture, we will start with a simple tree, understand the concept, and then learn about a specialized tree: binary tree.
+In this chapter, we explore a common data structure: trees, and related algorithms.
+We will start with a simple tree, understand the concept, and then learn about a specialized tree: binary tree.
 After that, we will explore a specialized binary tree: binary search tree.
 Further, we will also learn about the balanced binary tree.

 Trees are very common plants in our lives, as shown in the diagram.